| Resort

 house with panoramic views of Whistler Village, Whistler Golf Course

 and surrounding mountain ranges.
+The

 home, known as Akasha, sold to a 40-something U.S. computer executive